se-edu/se-book/ides/introduction/what/text.md

 * A source code editor that includes features such as syntax coloring, auto-completion, easy code navigation, error highlighting, and code-snippet generation.
 * A compiler and/or an interpreter (together with other build automation support) that facilitates the compilation/linking/running/deployment of a program.
 * A debugger that allows the developer to execute the program one step at a time to observe the run-time behavior in order to locate bugs.
-* Other tools that aid various aspects of coding e.g. support for automated testing, drag-and-drop construction of UI components, version management support, simulation of the target runtime platform, and modeling support.
+* Other tools that aid various aspects of coding e.g. support for automated testing, drag-and-drop construction of UI components, version management support, simulation of the target runtime platform, modeling support, AI-assisted coding help, collaborative coding with others.

 Examples of popular IDEs:
 * Java: Eclipse, IntelliJ IDEA, NetBeans
 * C#, C++: Visual Studio
 * Swift: XCode
 * Python: PyCharm
+* Multiple languages: VS Code

 Some web-based IDEs have appeared in recent times too e.g., Amazon's [Cloud9 IDE](https://aws.amazon.com/cloud9/).